 - (a) "Convenience Fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
-A Convenience Fee charged by the District Clerk will be considered as a court cost. - (b) "District Clerk" means the Guadalupe County District Clerk. - (c) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form. - (d) "Electronic Filing" is a process by which a filer files a court document with the district clerk's office by means of an online computer transmission of the document in electronic form.
-For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code.
+A Convenience Fee charged by the County Clerk will be considered as a court cost. - (b) "County Clerk" means the Travis County Clerk. - (c) "Digitized signature" means a graphic image of a handwritten signature. - (d) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form.
+The term does not include court orders. - (e) "Electronic Filing" is a process by which a filer files a court document with the County Clerk's office by means of an online computer transmission of the document in electronic form.
+For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code. - (f) "Electronic Filing Service Provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
+An attorney or law firm may act as an EFSP. - (g) "Electronic order" means a computerized, non-paper court order that a judge signs by applying his or her digitized signature to the order.
+A digitized signature is a graphic image of the judge's handwritten signature. - (h) "Electronic Service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address. - (i) "Electronically File" means to file a document by means of electronic filing. - (i) "Electronically Serve" means to serve a document by means of electronic service. - (k) "Filer" means a person who files a document, including an attorney. - (1) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (m) "Regular Filing Fees" are those filing fees charged in connection with traditional filing. - (n) "Rules" are the Local Rules of the Travis County Probate Court concerning the Electronic Filing of Documents in Civil Cases. - (o) "Traditional court order" means a court order that is on paper.

-- (e) "Electronic Filing Service Provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
-An attorney or law firm may act as an EFSP. - (f) "Electronic Service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address. - (g) "Electronically File" means to file a document by means of electronic filing. - (h) "Electronically Serve" means to serve a document by means of electronic service. - (i) "Filer" means a person who files a document, including an attorney. - (j) 'Party' means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (k) 'Regular Filing Fees' are those filing fees charged in connection with traditional filing. - (l) "Rules" are the Guadalupe County Local Rules of the District Courts concerning the Electronic Filing of Documents. - (m) "Traditional Filing" is a process by which a filer files a paper document with a clerk or a judge.
+(p) "Traditional Filing" is a process by which a filer files a paper document with a clerk or a judge.

-Rule 2.2 Application to Pro Se Litigants
+Rule 2.2 - Application to Pro Se Litigants

-The term "counsel" shall apply to an individual litigant in the event a party appears prose.
+The term "counsel" shall apply to an individual litigant in the event a party appears pro se.

-PART 3.
-APPLICABILITY
+PART 3. - APPLICABILITY

-Rule 3.1 Scope
+Rule 3.1 - Scope

-- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the various district courts with jurisdiction in Guadalupe County. - (b) These rules apply to the filing of documents in cases before the various district courts referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.
+- (a) These rules apply to the filing of documents in cases, except mental health cases, before the Probate Court of Travis County. - (b) These rules apply to the filing of documents before the Travis County Probate Court, including those matters subsequently assigned to the Court's associate judge.

-Rule 3.2 Clerks
+Rule 3.2 - Clerks

-These rules apply only to the filing of documents with the district clerk.
-These rules do not apply to the filing of documents directly with a judge as contemplated by TEX.
-R. CIV.
-P. 74.
+These rules apply only to the filing of documents with the County Clerk.
+These rules do not apply to the filing of documents directly with a judge as contemplated by Texas Rules of Civil Procedure 74.

-Rule 3.3 Documents That May Be Electronically Filed
+Rule 3.3 - Documents That May Be Electronically Filed